 A few U.S. territories also refrain from observing daylight saving time: the commonwealths of Puerto Rico and the Northern Marina Islands, the U.S. Virgin Islands, American Samoa and Guam.

-Are we getting rid of daylight saving time in 2024?
+Are we getting rid of daylight saving time?

 Why trust us